 What Is Temporary Caregiver Insurance (TCI) in Rhode Island?

-Employees earning wages in Rhode Island are eligible for TCI which provides up to 4 weeks of partially paid leave for the period of time you wish to bond with a newborn baby (or adopted child).
+Employees earning wages in Rhode Island are eligible for TCI which provides up to 4 weeks of partially paid family leave for the period of time you wish to bond with a newborn baby (or adopted child).
 Both parents of a child may use TCI, and it also provides leave coverage for any child that becomes part of your family through birth, adoption, of foster care, regardless of the child's age.
 Finally, it is also available if a person needs to take time off of work to give care to a seriously ill family member.

 Since TCI and TDI are different and distinct, you may qualify for both TDI and TCI.
 Note, however, that TDI requires a medical diagnosis demonstrating that you are unable to work due to pregnancy or medical complications.
 TDI benefits related to pregnancy are treated like any other short-term disability in Rhode Island and you learn more about that here.

 This Sounds Great.
 How Is TCI Possible?